 While not “new” in the conventional sense, the rapid advancement and mainstream adoption of AI technology has brought with it risks and controversy most of us haven’t encountered before.
 In October 2024, Character AI made headlines for the wrong reasons when chatbot versions of a murdered teenager and a teenage girl who died by suicide were found on the platform.
 In the same month, a 14-year-old boy shot himself after becoming obsessed with a Game of Thrones-themed chatbot.

-While these features are a positive step, Character AI does not have parental controls and young users can still be exposed to the following risks.
+While these developments are a step forward, they should have been in place from the beginning.
+Character AI does not have parental controls and young users can still be exposed to the following risks.

 Inappropriate content